-- Over the last fifteen (15) years, since 2006/07, the volume of contracts has increased by 160% (from 1053 contracts to 2735 contracts).
-The volume awarded to "Other" has increased by 128%, the volume to Inuit has increased by 103% and Nunavut has increased by 40%. - Over the twelve (12) years, since 2006/07 to 2017/18, generally the value and volume of contracts to "Other" Firms and "Inuit" has been increasing.
+- Over the last sixteen (16) years, since 2006/07, the volume of contracts has increased by 142% (from 1053 contracts to 2548 contracts).
+The volume awarded to "Other" has increased by 120%, the volume to Inuit has increased by 65% and Nunavut has increased by 90%. - Over the twelve (12) years, since 2006/07 to 2017/18, generally the value and volume of contracts to "Other" Firms and "Inuit" has been increasing.
 The value to "Nunavut" Firms has been in decline.
 We know that many Firms are registered both as Inuit and Nunavut Firms.
 This trend shows that an increasing number of Firms are registering as both Inuit owned and Nunavut based and that fewer firms are registered as Nunavut based.
 For the purpose of the application of the NNI Regulations, registering for both allows higher bid adjustments.
 Note that in 2018/19, and 2019/20 the trend towards increasing volume and value to Nunavut Firms has changed.
 Both the value and volume for Nunavut Firms is up.
-In 2020/21 the volume and value to Nunavut Firms has decreased. - The majority of the value and volume of contracts in the categories of Architectural and Engineering, Consulting Services and Service Contracts are awarded to Other (non-Inuit or Nunavut) Firms.
+In 2020/21 the volume and value to Nunavut Firms has decreased.
+During the 2021/22 fiscal year, we see that the value to Inuit Firms has increased significantly, 20% in percentage of total contract spend. - The majority of the value and volume of contracts in the categories of Architectural and Engineering, Consulting Services and Service Contracts are awarded to Other (non-Inuit or Nunavut) Firms.
 Inuit and Nunavut Firms are more successful at winning contracts for Major and Minor Construction and Air Charters.
-This represents an thirteen (13) year trend. - Combined Inuit and Nunavut Firms win more contracts with a value of less than \$25,000.
+This represents an fourteen (14) year trend. - Combined Inuit and Nunavut Firms win more contracts with a value of less than \$25,000.
 As the value of contracts increases, the proportionate number of contracts Inuit and Nunavut Firms win declines.
-This trend has been consistent over the past ten (10) years. - The average distribution of the volume of contracts awarded according to value categories has been largely consistent over the past five (5) years.
+This trend has been consistent over the past eleven (11) years. - The average distribution of the volume of contracts awarded according to value categories has been largely consistent over the past five (5) years.

-<=\$25,000 43%
+<=\$25,000 50%

 >\$25,000 to <=\$100,000 30%

->\$100,000 27%
+>\$100,000 20%